College & Career

 Transitioning student toward success!

-We our committed to preparing students for life beyond high school.
+We are committed to preparing students for life beyond high school.
 This could include college enrollment, career aspirations, or military enlistment.
 Although each year of school is important, there are elements about senior year that uniquely prepare students for the transition.
 Although enrollment at Holland High will come to a close, student records are kept and may be accessed at any time.

 Fall Senior Meeting 2020-21: